stashed/docs/docs/addons/nats/authentications/nkey/index.md

 ### Restore Into the Same NATS Cluster

 You can restore your data into the same NATS cluster you have backed up from or into a different NATS cluster in the same cluster or a different cluster.
-In this section, we are going to show you how to restore in the same NATS cluster which may be necessary when you have accidentally deleted any data.
+In this section, we are going to show you how to restore in the same NATS cluster which may be necessary when you have accidentally lost any data.

 #### Temporarily Pause Backup